jamiepratt/moodle-mod_quiz_accessrule_gradebycategory/README.md

 This plug in will introduce :

-### 1. a new quiz setting 'Show grade by question category' in the admin menu (on the site admin -> plug ins -> activity
+### 1. a new quiz setting 'Show grade by question category'

+You can find the quiz settings page in the admin menu (on the site admin -> plug ins -> activity module->quiz page).
-module->quiz
- page).
 Here you can set the default for all new quizzes, whether to show grades by question category or not.
 This will be the default for all new quizzes you create.

 ### 2. a setting in the quiz settings at the bottom of the display section 'Show grade by question category'.

-If you have just
-installed this plug in then all existing quizzes will default to this setting being off.
+If you have just installed this plug in then all existing quizzes will default to this setting being off.

 ### 3. extra average columns for each question category

 These extra columns are :